funalab/SymbolicIntegrator/README.md

 3. Inference on test dataset.

+   To run LSTM models, follow the commands below after change directory.

-   - LSTM string polish mode
+   - LSTM string polish model

      The best learned model for LSTM string polish model is `SymbolicIntegrationModel/LSTM_string/models/LSTM_string_polish_best_model`.
      To verify the accuracy of the learned model using test data in `SymbolicIntegrationModel/LSTM_string/dataset/LSTM_string_Polish_test_Integrand.txt`, run the following: